 Collaborating partners Isabel Umali and Dustin Carlson

 Isabel, Dustin and Artists create works wherein movers and sound makers are essential to each other.
-We call them DanceBands.
-DanceBands perform experiences; they are artistic rituals that can transform space, expand time, and engender deep emotional response.
+We perform experiences that can transform space, expand time, and engender deep emotional response.

 Our events are structured to offer interconnection of performance and audience, strangers and neighbors.
 We invite community engagement with an egalitarian mission to share art with sliding scale tickets, and without front rows or VIP sections.

-Isabel and Dustin began making work in 2016 and have been presented by KODA Lab, CreateArt, NoOSPHERE ARTS, FIVEMYLES, FIDCDMX (Mexico City) among others.
+Isabel and Dustin began making work in 2016 and have been presented by KODA Lab, CreateArt, NoOSPHERE ARTS, FIVEMYLES, STUDIO 210, FIDCDMX (Mexico City) among others.

 Read Dance Informa's in depth interview with The DanceBands' founders on their series and mission